 This fish got that name because of their appearance.
 Their red color gills make this fish blush.
 These fish have a golden color body with a silver shade.
 The head area of Blushing Koi Angels covers with the Gold- orange color patch.

 Orange Koi Angelfish

 This fish’s body covered with light orange color scales and the head area is dark golden orange color.

 This fish is very rare and very expensive in the market.
 The body covers with super red scales and the head area has a golden color spot.

 Red Devil Koi Angelfish

 It is a crossbreed of common Angel and Red Koi devil or Super red Koi Angle.
 Like other varieties, they show mid-aggressive behavior in a community tank.
-This variety has a yellow color patch on their head.
-Because of rareness, their price is high in the market.
+This variety has a yellow color patch on its head.
+Because of their rareness, their price is high in the market.

 PearlScale Koi Angelfish